OA Alliance at UNFCCC COP30

 Paris Climate Agreement and the Ocean

-It has been ten years since the historic Paris Climate Agreement was adopted and subsequently agreed to by 195 countries.
+It has been nearly ten years since the historic Paris Climate Agreement was adopted and agreed to by 195 countries.
 At the time, ocean and coastal issues were largely left out of the Agreement, leaving it to national governments and civil society leaders to advance much needed aspects of ocean science, mitigation, and adaptation across domestic and international policies.

 In 2019, the UN Framework Convention on Climate Change (UNFCCC) created an official Ocean and Climate Change Dialogue to host critical discussions about how national governments can leverage elements of the Paris Climate Agreement to accelerate ocean-based mitigation efforts and combat climate-ocean changes.